This Is Where I Came In

-This Is Where I Came In is the twenty-second and final studio album by the pop group the Bee Gees.
-It was released on 24 April 2001 by Polydor in the UK and Universal in the US, less than two years before Maurice Gibb died from a cardiac arrest before surgery to repair a twisted intestine.
+This Is Where I Came In is the twenty-second and final studio album by the Bee Gees.
+It was released on 2 April 2001 by Polydor in the UK and Universal in the US, less than two years before Maurice Gibb died from a cardiac arrest after surgery to repair a twisted intestine.

 It is the only album of all-new material released by them on the Universal Music label (which had acquired the rights to the group's releases on Polydor Records when they bought that label's parent PolyGram).
 The album peaked at No. 6 in the UK, while the single, "This Is Where I Came In", reached No. 18.
 In the US, the album peaked at No. 16.
 The group appeared on the A&E concert series Live by Request in April 2001 to promote the new album.

 The brothers saw the album as a return to the original Bee Gees formula as well as a new beginning.
 The album marked the fifth decade of recording for the band.
 It was one of the first Bee Gees albums to be re-released on Reprise Records in 2006, when the brothers regained the rights to all of their recordings.

 Background

 The album features main vocals from all three of the brothers, and employs a variety of musical styles.
 "This Is Where I Came In" recalls the rock theme more commonly found on 1960s Bee Gees songs.
 "She Keeps on Coming" and "Voice in the Wilderness" have strong rock themes, while "Sacred Trust", "Just in Case" and "Wedding Day" continue the Bee Gees' trend for love songs.
-Maurice plays the Epiphone guitar gifted to him by John Lennon on She Keeps On Coming Two of Robin's songs, "Embrace" and "Promise The Earth" are Europop dance songs, while Barry's "Technicolor Dreams" is an exception to the rule, as it is an homage to the typical 1930s Tin Pan Alley melody.
+Maurice plays the Epiphone guitar given to him by John Lennon on "She Keeps On Coming" Two of Robin's songs, "Embrace" and "Promise The Earth" are Europop dance songs, while Barry's "Technicolor Dreams" is an exception to the rule, as it is an homage to the typical 1930s Tin Pan Alley melody.
 Maurice Gibb provides lead vocals for two songs, "Man in the Middle" and "Walking on Air".
 In the United Kingdom, two bonus tracks were published, "Just in Case" and "Promise the Earth" as well as other countries issued the album with 14 tracks.

+The song "Wedding Day" was featured in an episode of the same name of the NBC drama Providence.